nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab1-Win_.NET/edX-DEV212x-Lab1-Win_.NET.md

 2. Create an Azure Free Trial account

 ## Task 1 - Create a Visual Studio Team Services (VSTS) Account ####
 > **Note**: If you already have a VSTS account, you can skip this step.
 However, you need to ensure that it is an account in which you are the account owner.
-In other words, if you create the account yourself, you can skip this step and just sign into your account.
+In other words, if you created the account yourself, you can skip this step and just sign into your account.
 However, if some else created the account and added you to the account, then you will need to complete this step.
 Once you have signed into your existing account, then create a new Team Project as specified in [Task 3](#Ex4Task2).

 1. Sign into [Visual Studio](https://go.microsoft.com/fwlink/?LinkId=307137).